Darwin Airline: Adria Airways Switzerland

-In July 2017, Darwin Airline was bought by the holding company which owns Adria Airways, the largest airline in Slovenia.
+In July 2017, Darwin Airline was bought by the holding company that owned Adria Airways, the largest airline in Slovenia.
 Darwin reportedly remained a separate company operating as Adria Airways Switzerland.
 The new brand took over the fleet and current route network by September 2017 with all Etihad branding being removed from the website.

 Shortly afterwards, it was announced that the airline would cease all scheduled operations and focus on ACMI services on behalf of other airlines.
 The ATR 72-500s will be returned to lessors.
 On 27 November 2017, Darwin Airline confirmed the closure of its base in Lugano by the end of 2017, with all routes to and from there ending, as well as the closure of all summer seasonal routes from its other base in Geneva, leaving the airline with scheduled year-round flights between Geneva, Lugano (until year-end) and Rome.

 Soon after, Darwin Airline filed for bankruptcy protection stating a negative financial outlook due to the loss of wetlease agreements with bankrupt airlines Air Berlin and Alitalia.
 The airline's operating licence was suspended on 28 November 2017 by the Swiss authorities and all remaining flights were no longer operating until further notice.
 However, the Swiss authorities allowed the wetlease operations to be continued.

 On 12 December 2017 it was announced that Darwin Airline had been declared bankrupt and would be dissolved while the operations licence had been voided.
 No further flights would be operated.
 At the same time, Adria Airways announced that by 2018 that Darwin Airline's Saab 2000 fleet would be taken over by its parent company while the ATR 72 would be returned to its lessor at the same time.